 When It’s Better to Pay More

-I was thinking today about grocery shopping, among other things.
-I’ve been ordering from Kroger’s Click List so I wouldn’t have to go in (because of coronavirus concerns), but that requires scheduling a few days in advance.
+I’ve been ordering groceries from Kroger’s Click List so I wouldn’t have to go in (because of coronavirus concerns), but that requires scheduling a few days in advance.
 Today’s earliest time slot was 4/23 evening.
 Not bad, really.
 But I miss being able to go buy whatever I want for dinner.
 I rarely do that, but I could.
 But the other day I went shopping at Dorothy Lane Market (upscale grocery) and it was lovely.
 Totally stocked, not crowded, sparkling clean.
 Things cost more there, though.
 Meat prices are crazy.
 But I kinda want to go shop there next time I need groceries.
 The produce is gorgeous.
 They have a “healthy living” department that smells So Good.
 Great selection of wine and beer... on and on.

 Do I want to pay the extra money for that experience?
 I am rather frugal, so before I’d never go there for anything besides their salad bar and soup for lunch.